CartoDB/carto.js/doc/api_methods.md

 &#124;_ center_lat | latitude where the map is initializated.
 &#124;_ center_lon | longitude where the map is initializated.
 &#124;_ zoom | initial zoom.
-&#124;_ cartodb_logo | default to true, set to false if you want to remove the cartodb logo.
+&#124;_ cartodb_logo | default to true, set to false if you want to remove the CARTO logo.
 &#124;_ infowindow | set to false if you want to disable the infowindow (enabled by default).
 &#124;_ time_slider | show an animated time slider with Torque layers.
 This option is enabled by default, as shown with `time_slider: true` value.
 To disable the time slider, use `time_slider: false`.
-See [No Torque Time Slider - Example Code](http://bl.ocks.org/michellechandra/081ca7160a8c782266d2) for an example.<br/><br/> For details about customizing the time slider, see the [Torque.js](http://docs.cartodb.com/cartodb-platform/torque/torque-time-slider/) documentation.
+See [No Torque Time Slider - Example Code](http://bl.ocks.org/michellechandra/081ca7160a8c782266d2) for an example.<br/><br/> For details about customizing the time slider, see the [Torque.js](http://docs.carto.com/carto-engine/torque/torque-time-slider/) documentation.
 &#124;_ layer_selector | show layer selector (default: false).
 &#124;_ legends | if it's true legends are shown in the map.
 &#124;_ https | if true, it makes sure that basemaps are converted to https when possible.
 If explicitly false, converts https maps to http when possible.
 If undefined, the basemap template is left as declared at `urlTemplate` in the viz.json.